 The charts on the following pages describe the distribution of academic-year salaries for tenured and tenure-track faculty in each of the departmental groupings used in the Annual Survey.
-Salaries are described separately by rank, and for the first time, salaries for newly appointed (tenure-track) assistant professors are profiled separately.
-Salaries are reported in current dollars.
+Salaries are described separately by rank, and for the second time, salaries for newly appointed (tenure-track) assistant professors are profiled separately.
+Salaries are reported in current dollars (at time of data collection).
 Results reported here are based on the departments which responded to the survey with no adjustment for non-response.

-Table 1 provides the departmental response rates for the 2007 Faculty Salary Survey.
+Table 1 provides the departmental response rates for the 2008 Faculty Salary Survey.
 Departments were asked to report for each rank the number of tenured and tenure-track faculty whose